jeff87218/MasterDuelDeckExport/README.md

 Java 11

 # How to use
-Go deck edit and click dump to CSV
+Go deck edit and click export to CSV

 ![image](https://github.com/jeff87218/jeff87218/raw/master/mrgsi-1hjo7.gif)

-or dump to clipboard
+or export to clipboard

 ![image](https://github.com/jeff87218/jeff87218/raw/master/rapqs-8wgow.gif)

+you can also export to ydk file for EDOPRO(Ygopro)

 # Future
 Language support